Hiking the Kamiloʻiki Ridge Trail on Oʻahu, Hawaiʻi

 Kamiloʻiki Summit

-If you weren’t planning on hiking past the summit, don’t continue on the KST.
-The summit trail is always more difficult than the hike it took to get there.
+If you weren’t planning on hiking past Kamiloʻiki Summit, I don’t recommend hiking farther on the KST, as summit trail is more difficult than the hike to get to this point.

 Native Plants on Kamiloʻiki Ridge